-AVOIDANCE OR MITIGATION OF RISKS FROM HAZARDOUS SUBSTANCES STORAGE, USE, DISPOSAL SITUATIONS

-Hazardous substances include materials that are hazardous, flammable, toxic or chemically active, and that may damage or cause harm to the health or safety of people or ecosystems.
-A wide range of such materials is imported into the District, and stored or used in industrial, service or rural situations, including petroleum products, industrial chemicals, pharmaceuticals and agrichemicals.
+AVOIDANCE OR MITIGATION OF RISKS FROM HAZARDOUS SUBSTANCES STORAGE, USE, DISPOSAL SITUATIONS materials is imported into the District, and stored or used in industrial, service or rural situations, including petroleum products, industrial chemicals, pharmaceuticals and agrichemicals.
 Many household products may be hazardous.
 Various pieces of legislation currently require their safe storage, use and transport.
 Various voluntary codes of practice guide industrial operators in safe handling and use.
 The forthcoming hazardous substances and new organisms legislation is intended to refine the national processes by which hazardous substances are approved for use and subsequently managed.
 When hazardous substances are no longer required or wanted they become hazardous wastes and their environmental contamination may become even more significant.